-Anthropology History

-Art Journalism

-Biology Kinesiology

-Business Administration Mathematics

-Chemistry Mexican American Studies

-Communication Photography

-Computer Science Political Science

-Criminal Justice Psychology

-Education Sociology

-English Spanish

-Environmental Studies Theatre

-Geography Women's Studies

-Geology
+- English Environmental Studies Geography Geology History Journalism Kinesiology Mathematics - Mexican American Studies Photography Political Science Psychology Sociology Spanish Theatre Women's Studies

-- 1. A total of 120 semester credit hours are required to graduate. - 2.
+- 1. The student must complete additional hours to total 120 semester credit hours. - 2.
 A cumulative grade point average of 2.0, including a minimum of 2.0 in both the major and the minor, is required for graduation.
 A minimum of 2.5 is required in each of the teaching fields in teacher certification degree programs. - 3.
 A minimum of thirty-six advanced semester hours must be completed, including at least fifteen in residence at Sul Ross State University. - 4.
 A minimum of thirty semester hours must be completed in residence. - 5.
-At least twenty-four semester hours of the last thirty hours presented for a degree must be in residence.

-- 6. Under no circumstances may more than 65 of the total semester hours required for a degree be presented in one discipline. - 7.
-No more than six semester hours of physical education activity courses may be presented as elective credit toward a degree. - 8.
-Students should request a degree plan from their major advisor as soon as the major has been chosen.
-This may be done at the beginning of the freshman year; but in any case, should be done no later than the end of the third semester of enrollment.
+At least twenty-four semester hours of the last thirty hours presented for a degree must be in residence. - 6.
+Under no circumstances may more than 65 of the total semester hours required for a degree be presented in one discipline. - 7.
+No more than six semester hours of physical education activity courses may be presented as elective credit toward a degree.